Indigo (RM album)

-Indigo is the debut studio album of South Korean rapper RM, released on December 2, 2022, through Big Hit Music.
+Indigo is the debut studio album by South Korean rapper RM of BTS, released on December 2, 2022, through Big Hit Music.
 The album marks the rapper's first full-length body of work since Mono (2018) and serves as a documentation or archive of his late twenties.
 Comprising 10 tracks, it includes appearances by Erykah Badu, Anderson .Paak, Tablo of Epik High, Kim Sa-wol, Paul Blanco, Mahalia, Colde, Youjeen of Cherry Filter, and Park Ji-yoon.
 The ninth track, "Wild Flower", a collaboration with Youjeen, was released alongside the album as its lead single, together with an accompanying music video.

-The album peaked at number two in South Korea; number three in Lithuania, Portugal, and the United States; and number four in Japan.
-It was certified double platinum by the Korea Music Content Association and has sold over 700,000 copies domestically.
-It is the highest-charting album by a Korean soloist on the Billboard 200 and has sold over 100,000 units in that territory.
+The album peaked at number two in South Korea; number three in Lithuania, Portugal, and the United States—the highest-charting album by a Korean soloist on the Billboard 200 at the time; and number four in Japan.
+Indigo was certified double platinum by the Korea Music Content Association in January 2023 and has sold over 800,000 copies domestically as of July 2023, and over 100,000 units in the US.